Enoch-Gonzalez/07-docker-laravel-app/README.md

 # Laravel Dockerized Development Environment

 This project is a Dockerized development environment for a Laravel PHP application.
 This project demonstrates how to set up a local development environment for a Laravel PHP application using Docker.
+Please note that the code for the app, including the JavaScript, JSON, HTML and CSS is not authored by the repository owner.

 ## Project Structure